OSGeo/gdal/gdal/doc/source/drivers/vector/carto.rst

 Geometry
 --------

 The OGR driver will report as many geometry fields as available in the layer (except the 'the_geom_webmercator' field), following RFC 41.

 Filtering
 ---------

-The driver will forward any spatial filter set with SetSpatialFilter() to the server.
-It also makes the same for attribute filters set with SetAttributeFilter().
+The driver will forward any spatial filter set with :cpp:func:`OGRLayer::SetSpatialFilter` to the server.
+It also makes the same for attribute filters set with :cpp:func:`SetAttributeFilter`.

 Paging
 ------